theanine3D/ffcc_importer/README.md

 Import settings allow you to customize some quality-of-life features.
 - **Blend Vertex Colors** - automatically blends FFCC's original baked ambient lighting onto albedo textures, for any mesh that has vertex colors
-- **Disable Color Correction** - adjusts the Color Management settings in your scene to sRGB / Standard, so colors match the original colors from PSO
+- **Disable Color Correction** - adjusts the Color Management settings in your scene to sRGB / Standard, so colors match the original colors from FFCC

 ## Installation
 1. Click the green "Code" button above and press "Download ZIP"